MoDNS/MoDNS/docs/plugins.md

 been loaded.
 For this reason a few restrictions are imposed on plugin directory names:

+- The directory name must not contain spaces or other non-alphanumeric characters.
+Dashes (`-`) can be substituted for spaces.
 - The directory name must be unique.
-Use common sense to provide a name for the plugin that won't interfere with other plugins
+Use common sense to provide a name for the plugin that won't interfere with other plugins.
+Note that default plugins included with MoDNS begin with the `base-` prefix and are typically stored separately from user-installed plugins
-- The directory name must not contain spaces or other non-alphanumeric characters.
-Dashes `-` can be substituted for spaces.

 The server will refuse to load plugins which do not meet these requirements.